 Several books help us understand Saudi Arabia’s political reality before, during, and after the war, a reality that shaped its political perceptions.
-Thus, for example, Mohammed Abdullah N. Alharbi’s Saudi Arabia and Communism during the Cold War: King Faisal's Foreign Policy towards the Soviet Union, 1962–1975 (2017), offers an important key to understanding King Faisal’s fear of Soviet influence over nations such as Egypt and Syria.
+Thus, for example, Mohammed Abdullah N. Alharbi’s Saudi Arabia and Communism during the Cold War: King Faisal’s Foreign Policy towards the Soviet Union, 1962–1975 (2017) is key to understanding King Faisal’s fear of Soviet influence over nations such as Egypt and Syria.
 The book also highlights the connection to local Saudi forces that supported the communist forces.
-Thus, his work discusses some of the internal issues that this book also presents, including the threat presented by pro-revolutionary and communist forces to the kingdom’s stability.
+Thus, his work discusses some (though not all) of the internal issues that this book also addresses, including the threat presented by pro-revolutionary and communist forces to the Kingdom’s stability.

-Product category
+Product Category

 I believe this book can serve both researchers and postgraduates.
 It is certainly suitable for libraries worldwide and for distribution in the Gulf Arab states as an important historical text for understanding the region and its relationship with Israel.
-Therefore, I would say it caters to senior researchers, students, and decision-makers who seek not only innovative research but also a historical perspective and an understanding of Saudi Arabia.
+Therefore, I would say it caters to senior researchers, students, and decision-makers who seek not only innovative research but also a historical perspective on and an understanding of Saudi Arabia.

-·

-Author/contributor profile
+Author Profile

-Dr. Yossi Mann is a senior lecturer in Bar -Ilan University and Reichman University- Israel.
-He served as Head of the Department of Middle Eastern Studies at Bar-Ilan University and as the Head of the Middle East program in Rechiman University.
-Dr. Mann specializes in economic and social aspects in the Arab Gulf- especially the oil market and Saudi Arabia’s internal affairs.
-He has been a research fellow at Oxford University, Renmin University in China, and Gdansk University in Poland and Reichman University, Israel where he specialized in aspects of the Middle East oil market and the Arab Gulf.
-He also served as a consultant to various energy companies as well as the Prime Minister's office.
+Dr. Yossi Mann is the head of the Department of Middle Eastern Studies and a senior lecturer at Bar-Ilan University and head of the Middle East program and a senior lecturer at Reichman University in Israel.
+Dr. Mann’s research and teaching specialises in the economic and social aspects of the Arab Gulf, especially the oil market and Saudi Arabia’s internal affairs.
+He has been a research fellow at the University of Oxford, Renmin University, Gdansk University, and Reichman University.
+He also served as a consultant to various energy companies as well as the Israeli Prime Minister’s office.
 Over the years, he has taken part in research projects in the field of AI to assess geopolitical risks on the financial markets.
+A copy of his full curriculum vitae is attached.